Skip to Content

 Similar in design to the VKS-SG attachment by Bredent, the Preci-Sagix is manufactured by CEKA PRECI-LINE in Belgium.
 The Sagix attachment is available as a prefabricated “cast-to” 1.7mm and 2.2mm sphere, which provides consistent, accurate results (we parallel and wax the precast male onto the waxed crown/bridge prior to casting of the crown/bridge).
 The males are 100% round and smooth, eliminating wear on nylon females.
 They are also available as a plastic, castable part, which can be cast using the same alloy as the crown/bridge.
 The 1.7mm ball requires a vertical space of 3.1mm and a diameter of 3.1mm, while the 2.2mm ball requires a vertical space of 4.1mm and a diameter of 4.2mm.

 The Sagix attachment has a segmented female, which flexes over the height of contour of the sphere and engages the neck of the sphere, as well as more of the sphere itself.
 A standard VKS female engages only the height of contour of the sphere, so the Sagix female provides added, longer-lasting retention for better results.
 The Sagix females are also compatible with the VKS-SG males, so an existing VKS attachment can benefit from the use of a Sagix female.
 The flexing of the rigid female around the height of contour of the sphere allows the female 35% more retention area contact than other designs of ball attachment females.
 This provides excellent retention due to the increased surface area of contact between the female and the male attachments.
+We place the medium retention level yellow female within the housing after the case has been processed.
+The white color female is the low retention level, and the red color female is the high retention level female.

 *Photos courtesy of Preat Corporation.